Are you vulnerable to union organizing?

 Let’s consider onboarding costs as any expenses accrued after filling a position.
 This includes all of the money spent on getting an employee started in a new position.
 These may consist of training software, orientations, materials distributed, and more.
 A company may have a superb recruiting process, but a weak onboarding process – or vice versa.
 The goal is to have the entire process running cohesively.

 “A study by Corning Glass Works found that employees who attended a structured orientation program were 69 percent more likely to stay with the company for three years.”
 Knowing that a new hire’s first days heavily shape their perspective of your company and their position, a solid orientation is key.
-Having cleary laid out expectations prevents confusion and conflict down the line.
+Having clearly laid out expectations prevents confusion and conflict down the line.

 You might be tempted to stop calculating costs once a new hire is on the clock.
 But an often-overlooked factor is time wasted by new hires.
 This does not mean your new hire is a bad worker, or that it’s not worth taking the extra time to train them.
 But it’s important to remember that new hires need time to adjust before they reach the skill and productivity level of workers who’ve been with you longer.
 The time it takes for a new hire to get comfortable and reach a high level of competence is something leaders need to keep in mind.
 If high turnover rates are present, productivity can slump.

 From start to finish, you may find inefficiencies scattered throughout your onboarding process.
 One of the easiest ways to address this issue is by doing an automation audit.
 In other words, look for opportunities to automate HR processes.
 This will ensure your hiring department has more time to bring real value to their roles instead of being bogged down in paperwork and repetitive tasks.
 Many companies now offer online hiring forms that allow new employees to read handbooks, fill out forms, and sign contracts online rather than printing huge welcome packets.
-Most companies also are doing background check for employment to be sure that they are hiring the right persons.
+Most companies also are doing background checks for employment to be sure that they are hiring the right persons.

 In addition to automating HR tasks, reducing turnover rates is crucial for building a strong workplace culture.
 Internal communication systems, work-life balance, advancement opportunities, chosen values, and benefits packages are just a few components that help create your employer brand.